-IPAWS uses an internationally recognized eXtensible Markup Language (XML) message exchange data standard known as the Common Alerting Protocol (CAP).
+IPAWS uses an internationally recognized eXtensible Markup Language message exchange data standard known as the Common Alerting Protocol (CAP).
 Technologies that use CAP and have access to the internet can be programmed to receive and distribute alerts sent through IPAWS.
 Currently, most messages are text only, but IPAWS-OPEN makes picture and video feeds possible and allows for the seamless incorporation of emerging technologies.

 Computer gaming systems, digital signs, siren systems, internet search engines, social sharing websites and instant messaging are all examples of technologies that are beginning to use IPAWS to deliver life-saving emergency alerts to the public.

-Private sector partners are comprised of representatives from companies with recognized equities in the alert and warning field.
+Private-sector partners are representatives from companies with recognized equities in the alert and warning field.
 Because the majority of the infrastructure needed to accomplish the IPAWS mission is owned and operated by the private sector, the private sector is a key partner in the development and implementation of IPAWS.

 Alert Origination Service Providers are developers that furnish the software interface that alerting authorities use to generate CAP messages.

-Commercial Mobile Service Providers are wireless carriers who voluntarily participate in the Wireless Emergency Alerts (WEA) system.
+Commercial Mobile Service Providers are wireless carriers who voluntarily participate in the Wireless Emergency Alerts system.

-National Weather Service (NWS) Systems can be used to leverage the National Oceanic and Atmospheric Administration’s (NOAA) Weather Radio and other National Weather Service dissemination systems.
+National Weather Service Systems can be used to leverage the National Oceanic and Atmospheric Administration’s Weather Radio and other NWS dissemination systems.

-Internet Service Providers are developers that will leverage the IPAWS All-Hazards Information Feed
+Internet Service Providers are developers that leverage the IPAWS All-Hazards Information Feed.

 Unique System Developers are designers and manufacturers of emergency telephone networks, sirens, digital road signs, and other alerting technology that can be made CAP-compliant.

 Future Alerting Technology Developers are developers interested in leveraging IPAWS for next generation emergency alerts and warnings.